madnight/blog/source/_drafts/coq-tutorial.md

 * Installing Coq on **Linux**

-   - For Debian-based distributions like Ubuntu, you can install Coq using apt.
-Run the following commands in your terminal:
+   - For Debian-based distributions like Ubuntu, use apt to install Coq.
      {% vimhl bash %}
      sudo apt install coq
      {% endvimhl %}
-   - For Red Hat-based distributions like Fedora, you can install Coq using dnf:
+   - For Red Hat-based distributions like Fedora, use dnf to install Coq.
      {% vimhl bash %}
      sudo dnf install coq
      {% endvimhl %}
-   - For Arch Linux-based distributions like Manjaro, you can install Coq using pacman:
+   - For Arch Linux-based distributions like Manjaro, use pacman to install Coq.
      {% vimhl bash %}
      sudo pacman -S coq
      {% endvimhl %}